 - Comfortable giving and receiving feedback

-- Able to build rapport easily with students and coworkers
+- Able to build rapport easily with students, members, patrons and coworkers

-- Able to practice proper self-care and energy management for extended periods of time
+- Able to practice proper self-care and energy management while on the water or behind a desk for extended periods of time

 - Willing to authorize a federal background check